Isa Benzie

 Isa Donald Benzie (4 December 1902 – 25 June 1988) was a British radio broadcaster.
 She played a key role in the launch of Today on BBC Radio 4, and served as its first senior producer.

 Early life and education

-Benzie was born in 1902 in Glasgow.
+Benzie was born in 1902 in Glasgow, at 1 Douglas Terrace.
+Her parents married 1901.
+She was the eldest daughter of Lt.-Col Robert Marr Benzie, of the 5th Cameronians (Scottish Rifles), the former 1st Lanarkshire Rifle Volunteers of 19 Sutherland Avenue, in Pollokshields.
+Her mother was Anne Lamberton.

+Her father was awarded the OBE in the 1919 Birthday Honours (OBE).
+He was a Freemason, and died on Wednesday 8 October 1941.

 She took the equivalent of a degree in German at Lady Margaret Hall in Oxford.
 She was not given a degree because she was a woman.